Kira Robinson is a freshman ballet major at the University of Oklahoma. She was ecstatic to get her first pair of brown pointe shoes last month.

 Editor's note: This article was originally published on February 16, 2021.
 It has since been updated.

 Kira Robinson, 18, is a ballerina.
 The dance form has for decades been dominated by white dancers, but she is breaking stereotypes about who can do ballet.
 Unfortunately, a sad part of being a pathbreaker in this field is that the idea of "nude" clothes and accessories is very limited.
 It is quite rare to find tutus or pointe shoes in nude shades unless you look very hard or are ready to pay a hefty price.
-However, last month, Robinson filmed herself opening up her first pair of nude pointe shoes in a color that matches her skin tone.
-She uploaded the clip to TikTok, where it quickly went viral, The Independent reports.
+However, in January 2021, Robinson filmed herself opening up her first pair of nude pointe shoes in a color that matches her skin tone.
+She uploaded the clip to TikTok, where it quickly gained people's attention, The Independent reports.

 The TikTok video reached 86,000 followers on the platform—and beyond.
 Since it was first uploaded, it has been watched more than 1.4 million times.
 In the clip, Robinson is incredibly excited as she explains how amazing it is to finally have ballet shoes that match her brown skin tone.
 She tells viewers that she previously had to cover her pointe shoes in foundation to make them match her skin tone.
 On camera, she unboxes her new Suffolk shoes, which have since replaced her old pink pointe shoes.